JamesNK/BookOfDotNetOSS/cross-platform-targeting.md

 ## Older Targets

 .NET supports targeting versions of the .NET Framework that are long out of support, e.g. .NET 2.0, as well as platforms that are no longer commonly used, e.g. Silverlight and Windows Phone.
-The value of targeting such old platforms can be easily outweighted by the overhead of programming around missing APIs.
+The value of targeting such old platforms can be easily outweighed by the overhead of programming around missing APIs.

 **X DO NOT** include a Portable Class Library (PCL) target, e.g. `portable-net45+win8+wpa81+wp8`. .NET Standard is the modern way to support multiple platforms.